exercism/x86-64-assembly/exercises/concept/secrets/.docs/instructions.md

 - The highest 8 bits is filled with the formatted private key.
 - The lowest 8 bits is filled with the message, after setting all relevant bits.

-Implement the `decrypt_message` function that takes a 16-bit integer, encoding both the message and a mask, and returns a 16-bit integer with the message fully decrypted.
+Implement the `decrypt_message` function that takes a 16-bit integer encoding both the message and a mask, and returns a 16-bit integer with the message fully decrypted.

+This function should make use of the formatted private key that you generate with `format_private_key` and also of the message with all relevant bits set with `set_message_bits`.

 ```c
 decrypt_message(0b1100010011000101);